Location: Remote | Experience: Junior | Type: Part Time -> Full Time

 First, A Bit About Us

-UpBuild, founded in 2015, now operates with a team of seven and serves over a dozen amazing clients.
+UpBuild, founded in 2015, now operates with a team of nine and serves over a dozen amazing clients.
 When it comes to growth, we’d rather grow slowly and intentionally or not at all.
 We take hiring very seriously because we believe it’s never about just finding someone who can “do the work”; it’s about finding the right person who believes in what we believe, wants to be part of a team and contribute to the company, and can truly be happy here.

 We don’t believe that you need to live and breathe your work to be successful at UpBuild (that’s a job for the founder, if anyone).
 A job is a job and work is work, but if marketing work is what excites you and gives you a sense of fulfillment as you’re making your way through life, UpBuild’s goal is to be the absolute best place in the world to do that.